chinatimmy/flask-webforum/README.md

 You decide.

-*FWF* is powered by Python and built on a Sqlite database.
+*FWF* is powered by Python3 and built on a Sqlite database.
 It uses  *POST requests* for instant interactions. *FWF* has many modern features out of the box such as XSS security integration and Text based discussions. *FWF* keeps a light foot print and is compatible with older browsers.
+We want to be as inclusive as possilbe.
+All walks of life are considered equal and so does our code.
+We love the great people we work with and it empowers us to strive to our greatest potential.
+Honestly, we will give you unconditinal love if you make commits.

 Demo @ https://goblinnet.xyz